superfaceai/one-sdk-js/README.md

 ## Support

-If you have any questions, want to report a bug, request a feature or you just want to talk, feel free to [open an issue](https://github.com/superfaceai/one-sdk-js/issues/new/choose) or hop on our [Discord server](https://sfc.is/discord).

-You can find more options for reaching us on the [Support page](https://superface.ai/support).
+If you have any questions, want to report a bug, request a feature or you just want to talk, feel free to [open an issue](https://github.com/superfaceai/one-sdk-js/issues/new/choose) or reach us in other ways through the [Support page](https://superface.ai/support).

 ## Public API